 Hailey knew that this wasn't a drill.
 She wasn't stupid.
 She didn't know what it was for, besides the fact that Sam had told her that she might see some pretty strange things, but she knew that whatever 314 was, it had to be important and also highly classified.

 It was surprisingly easy to get in, despite the guards who one might expect to check for ID (which Hailey didn't have) but they seemed preoccupied with something else and just waved people through.
 Hailey wasn't to know that, with Walsh dead, the Initiative was more or less falling apart.

 So, she was in.
 Now she needed a computer, because yes, Sam had been right, Hailey most definitely could hack computers.

 But it couldn't hurt to look around first, could it?
 Especially when there was an extremely interesting knot of people all huddled around in a corridor.
 Hailey couldn't resist going to find out what it was that had them so interested.

-Of course, the fact that they were all gathered around a sign with 314 written bold for all to see - which led Hailey to expect that this wasn't so classified a mission after all - only made it more interesting, Hailey thought as she wormed her way though the crowd.
+Of course, the fact that they were all gathered around a sign with 314 written in bold above the door for all to see - which led Hailey to expect that this wasn't so classified a mission after all - only made it more interesting, Hailey thought as she wormed her way though the crowd.

 Hailey soon wished she hadn't.
 She had no desire to see what looked like bloodstains covering the floor, and what were certainly several limbs of what really had to be some kind of animal.
 Really, it had to be an animal.
 What else could it be?